[started 17/04/2007, last update 13/11/2018

 UFC 1: The Beginning

-Mixed martial arts competition arguably began, in the modern sense, with the challenge matches of the Gracie family, especially it’s most famous patriarch, Helio Gracie.
-His sons, Rorion and Royce, would go on to bring the Gracie name and style of jujitsu to widespread attention in the Ultimate Fighting Championship.
+Mixed martial arts competition arguably began, in the modern sense, with the challenge matches of the Gracie family, especially its most famous patriarch, Helio Gracie.
+His sons, Rorion and Royce, would go on to bring the Gracie name and what they called jiu jitsu (technically, modified judo rather than a form of jujitsu, but that's another story) to widespread attention in the Ultimate Fighting Championship.

 Helio and his elder brother Carlos initiated the Gracie Challenge, which effectively boiled down to an open invitation to anyone brave enough to test his skills against a Gracie.
 Since the early half of the 20th century, this challenge – and the Gracie’s impressive winning record – made them legends in Brazil.
 Clyde Gentry, a fan of MMA and the UFC in particular, provides further detail in his book, No Holds Barred.
 As Gentry describes it, the Challenge took off in America when Benny ‘the Jet’ Urquidez got involved.
 Urquidez was willing (at least at first) to back up a karate instructor friend of his who had agreed to fight Rorion.
 However, Urquidez decided against following through after a friendly sparring session with Gracie demonstrated the efficacy of the Brazilian.
 A second opportunity arose when a documentary film crew contacted Rorion, hoping to set up a challenge match with a kickboxer: the man in question turned out to be Urquidez.